watatomo/wttm_qtbot/docs/index.md

 Tweets every 45 minutes for now.
 Can be changed later on.

-~~Reply to a quote tweet with "source" and the bot will answer back with the speaker, recipient, chapter, and its writer.~~ Fixing this.
+~~Reply to a quote tweet with "source" and the bot will answer back who said it with the story its from.~~ Fixing this.

 ## To-do